-13. It is up to the Bishops to instruct the faithful in the moral teaching concerning sexual morality, however great may be the difficulties in carrying out this work in the face of ideas and practices generally prevailing today.
+13. It is up to the bishops to instruct the faithful in the moral teaching concerning sexual morality, however great may be the difficulties in carrying out this work in the face of ideas and practices generally prevailing today.
 This traditional doctrine must be studied more deeply.
 It must be handed on in a way capable of properly enlightening the consciences of those confronted with new situations and it must be enriched with a discernment of all the elements that can truthfully and usefully be brought forward about the meaning and value of human sexuality.

-But the principles and norms of moral living reaffirmed in this Declaration must be faithfully held and taught.
-It will especially be necessary to bring the faithful to understand that the Church holds these principles not as old and inviolable superstitions, nor out of some Manichaean prejudice, as is often alleged, but rather because she knows with certainty that they are in complete harmony with the divine order of creation and with the spirit of Christ, and therefore also with human dignity.
+But the principles and norms of moral living reaffirmed in this declaration must be faithfully held and taught.
+It will especially be necessary to bring the faithful to understand that the Church holds these principles not as old and inviolable superstitions, nor out of some Manichean prejudice, as is often alleged, but rather because she knows with certainty that they are in complete harmony with the divine order of creation and with the spirit of Christ, and therefore also with human dignity.

-It is likewise the Bishops' mission to see that a sound doctrine enlightened by faith and directed by the Magisterium of the Church is taught in Faculties of Theology and in Seminaries.
+It is likewise the bishops' mission to see that a sound doctrine enlightened by faith and directed by the magisterium of the Church is taught in faculties of theology and in seminaries.
 Bishops must also ensure that confessors enlighten people's consciences and that catechetical instruction is given in perfect fidelity to Catholic doctrine.

-It rests with Bishops, the priests and their collaborators to alert the faithful against the erroneous opinions often expressed in books, reviews and public meetings.
+It rests with the bishops, the priests and, their collaborators to alert the faithful against the erroneous opinions often expressed in books, reviews and public meetings.